JakeHump/dwa15-spring2017-notes/03_Laravel/20_Local_Database_Configuration.md

 });
 ```

-When you visit the resulting route (`http://localhost/debug`) you should see some debugging information, and if everything went well a message saying `Connection confirmed` followed by a list of the databases on your server.
+When you visit the resulting route (`http://localhost/debug`) you should see some debugging information, and if everything went well a message saying **Connection confirmed** followed by a list of the databases on your server.

-If you see a red `Caught exception:` message, you have some troubleshooting to do.
+If you see a red **Caught exception:** message, you have some troubleshooting to do.
+A collection of common issues/solutions is listed at the bottom of this document.

 <small>
 Note: The above code is echo'ing a lot of content (including HTML) to the page directly from your Routes file,